How to Help a Friend Find a New Job

 How Helping Benefits You

 There’s an added benefit for you in all of this.
-Even though your intention is to help, and it’s a good one, you’re also going to get by giving.
+Even though you intend to help, and it’s a good one, you’re also going to get by giving.
 Your friends are going to remember that you referred them to a job, offered to proofread, bought them a beer or a glass of wine, or whatever else you did to be supportive.

 They’ll remember the next time a promising job lead that might be perfect for you comes along.
 The time you spend helping will be well worth the effort, and you’ll feel good that you did your best to assist your friend.